gelbphoenix/boilerplate/mastodon/README.md

 6. (Optional) Edit the `docker-compose.yml`.

+7. Create the public folder and place the `robots.txt` within that folder.
+(You can also remove the line if you want to use the standard robots.txt of Mastodon)

-7. Pull the needed images.
+8. Pull the needed images.

 ```bash
 docker compose pull
 ```

-8. Create the `public/` (the path must reflect the path in the `docker-compose.yml`) directory and change the ownership to `991:991`.
+9. Create the `public/` (the path must reflect the path in the `docker-compose.yml`) directory and change the ownership to `991:991`.

 ```bash
 mkdir public
 chown -R 911:911 public/
 ```

-9. Use the mastodon:setup task to generate a basic configuration.
+10. Use the mastodon:setup task to generate a basic configuration.
 Copy the configration the task will output into a file named `.env.production`.

 ```bash
 docker compose exec --rm console rake mastodon:setup